 Starting in Gradle 9.0, the main source set will be treated like any other source set.
 With the java-library plugin applied (or any other plugin that applies the java plugin), calling usingSourceSet with the main source set will throw an exception.
 This is because the java plugin already configures a main feature.
 Only if the java plugin is not applied will the main source set be permitted when calling usingSourceSet.

-Code that currently registers features with the main source set, like so:
+Code that currently registers features with the main source set, such as:

 build.gradle.kts